bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 Apr 23, 2020
 ----
 1. Linda to bring the proposal for "Static text - help text in the application"
-1. To discuss the "Registeries roadmap" with all PO's(invite thor for the same
+1. To discuss the "Registeries roadmap" with all PO's
+1. To discuss the ownership of the Manage Business Dashboard in future.

 ----
 Apr, 17, 2020